 “It would be fantastic if more people got involved by donating any way they can,” Kremer said.
 “The more donations we have, the more students we can help.”

 She said this small act of kindness can make a massive difference.

 “It’s a nice way to share the holiday spirit and help out some students,” Kremer said.
 “The students are very appreciative of the extra support, and it can help make their holidays a lot better.”

-Emilia Foley, junior, is an Illustrator for the Marquette Messenger.
-This will be her first full year on staff.
-Outside of news production, Emmie is an...
+Rue Siddiqui, junior, is the Co-Online Editor for the Marquette Messenger.
+This will be her second full year on staff.
+She is also a part of the Muslim...